babakkarimib/perfectengine/README.md

 A non‑polygon‑based graphics engine written in Rust using SDL2 and WGPU.

+After <a href="https://rust-lang.org/tools/install/">setting up your rust environment</a>
-Just pull the code and run with: <br>
+, just pull the code and run with: <br>
 `cargo run --release`

 <br>